M-Files/Developer-Portal/UX-Design/UI-Components/index.md

 ![Tabs](UI-components-tabs.png){:.borderless}

-Locate in top pane, Tabs provide direct access to views and functions.
-A tooltip with description of tab function will be shown when mouse over on each tab.
+Located in top pane, `Tabs` provide direct access to views and functions.
+A tooltip with description of each tab's function will be shown when the user hovers the mouseover each tab.

-Tab layout are controlled through tab groups.
+Tab layout is controlled through tab groups.
 Each tab group has a minimum number for visible tabs.
-When horizontal space is insufficient to show all the tabs inside a group, hidden tab will be collapsed under an expandable menu indicated by a triangle icon accordingly.
-Currently, there are "Vault navigation" and "details and operation " two tab groups.
-Most of Third party application utilize "Details and functions" tab group provide access to their extension application.
+When horizontal space is insufficient to show all the tabs inside a group, the hidden tabs will be collapsed under an expandable menu indicated by a "triangle" icon.
+Currently, the two tab groups are "Vault Navigation" and "Details and Operations":

+* Vault Navigation
+	* Contains tabs to navigate to the vault `Home` view, and common views such as `Recently Accessed by Me`, `Assigned to Me`, and `Favourites`.
+* Details and Operations
+	* Contains tabs to view the selected object's metadata, to preview a selected file, or to search for objects.

+Third party tabs created using the [User Interface Extensibility Framework](/Frameworks/User-Interface-Extensibility-Framework/) are located in the "Details and Operations" tab group.
+{:.note}

 {: .secondary}
 **Style and layout parameters:**